I. OPENING AN ESTATE

 - Family exemption - $3,500.00 payable to the decedent's spouse, children or parents provided that said person or persons were living with the decedent at the time of death

-- Costs of funeral and burial and claims by the Department of Public Welfare or costs for medical and nursing services rendered within six (6) months of death and employee services rendered within six (6) months of death and claims of the Commonwealth of PA.
+- Costs of funeral and burial and claims by the Department of Human Services or costs for medical and nursing services rendered within six (6) months of death and employee services rendered within six (6) months of death and claims of the Commonwealth of PA.

 - Cost of a gravemarker